chris320211/internship-scraper/README.md

 ## Local Development Setup

+### Database Setup (PostgreSQL)

+- Ensure a PostgreSQL instance is running and reachable using the credentials in `.env` (defaults to `postgres:postgres@localhost:5432/internship_scraper`).
+- The backend automatically executes `database/schema.sql` on startup, so the required tables and triggers will be created or updated the first time the API connects.
+- When using Docker, the schema is applied by the `db` service; for native development, start PostgreSQL manually (e.g., `docker compose up db` or a local service) before running the backend.

+### Optional: LinkedIn via SerpApi

+- Set `SERPAPI_API_KEY` in `.env` (and export it in your shell/Docker environment).
+- The scraper service will automatically pull LinkedIn job listings through SerpApi when the key is provided; without it, the integration is skipped.
+- SerpApi usage is billed separately—monitor your quota if you enable this feature.
 ### Option A: Docker Setup (Recommended)

 This will run the frontend, backend API, and scraper service in Docker containers.